 If you own one of the defective adapters, you probably bought it at home electronics stores nationwide and online between January 2003 and January 2015.

+It is extremely important to complete the product pamphlets that come with purchased items and return them to the manufacturer so you can easily be contacted should a recall be issued for a product you have purchased.
 Consumers should never ignore important consumer product recalls.
 As this campaign shows, consumers may experience serious risks because of defects.

 Oftentimes, companies learn about the issues before someone suffers an injury.
 However, this wasn’t the case this time, as people experienced incidents before the company issued the recall.